YSOVAR/YSOVAR/docs/index.rst

    workflow

-Here is a detailed documentation and API for all modules (possibly incomplete, since the document methods only after we know they work):
+Here is a detailed documentation and API for all modules (possibly incomplete, since we document methods only after we know they work):

 .. toctree::
    :maxdepth: 2